 - Real Estate Transfer Charges, Lincoln Institute of Land Policy – This searchable database provides detailed information on real estate transfer taxes in each state.

 Dedicated revenue sources are often established as a mechanism to fund affordable housing trust funds.
-Click here to learn more about housing trust funds.
+More information is available in the housing trust funds policy brief.